-By now, most people will know the differences between regular TVs vs smart TVs.
-Smart TVs allow for out-of-the-box streaming and no setup, but depending on the model, may offer fewer streaming options and apps.
+While some people may wonder what is a smart TV, most will know the differences between regular TVs vs smart TVs.
+Smart TVs allow for out-of-the-box streaming and no setup, but depending on the model may offer fewer streaming options and apps.

 You can use Fire Sticks with Smart TVs to extend the TV’s capabilities, such as if the model in question isn’t able to access a particular streaming service.